annemackay/annemackay.github.io/_pages/research.md

 ## Submitted and working papers

-2. Cui, Zhenyu, A. MacKay and Marie-Claude Vachon (2022): “Analysis of VIX-linked fee incentives in variable annuities via continuous-time Markov chain approximation ”, submitted. [arXiv](https://arxiv.org/abs/2207.14793)
+2. A. MacKay and Marie-Claude Vachon (2024) "On an optimal stopping problem with a discontinuous reward function". [arXiv](https://arxiv.org/pdf/2311.03538)

-1. Kouritzin, M. and A. MacKay (2022): “On stochastic approximation and option pricing”.
+1. Kouritzin, M. and A. MacKay (2024) "On stochastic approximation and option pricing".

 ## Ph.D thesis